-The UJPLL, UPOR, and UZAF indices are a more credible set of abundance indices for IO swordfish (see Fu 2017, and the discussions in Sections 7), thus were included in the final model options.
-Other CPUE indices (UTWLL, UESP, and UIND) as alternative yet plausible scenarios were examined in sensitivity analysis and were down weighted in the final models to the extent that they had almost no influence on model estimates.
-The final model options also included three alternative values of steepness of the BH SRR (h 0.7, 0.8 and 0.9).
-These values are considered to encompass the plausible range of steepness values for swordfish

-The final model ensemble corresponds to a full combination of three steepness values, two growth estimates, two levels of recruitment variability, and two levels of weighting on the length composition data, with a total of 24 models (see Table 6).
-These models encompass a wide range of stock trajectories (Figure 18).
-Across the model grid, initial spawning biomass (SSB0) ranged from 202,280 to 312,127t, current depletion ranged from 35% to 48% (SSB2018/SSB0) (Table 7).
-In general, higher stock biomass are associated with higher weighting of length composition data, and higher recruitment variability, and a lower steepness value (2010).
+The UJPLL, UPOR, and UZAF indices are considered as a more credible set of abundance indices for IO swordfish (see Fu 2017, and the discussions in Sections 7), thus were included in the final model options.
+Other CPUE indices (UTWLL, and UIND) were also included as an alternative yet plausible scenarios.
+The final model ensemble thus corresponds to a full combination of two CPUE configuration options, three steepness values (h 0.7, 0.8 and 0.9), two growth estimates, two levels of recruitment variability, and two levels of weighting on the length composition data, with a total of 48 models (see Table 6).
+The model "io4\cj\h70\GtMf\r4\CL005" was excluded from the final ensemble based on an examination of model estimates because it contained erroneous estimates of selectivity parameters for the JPLL fishery in the NW (while the selectivity can be fixed at estimates from other comparable models, this is not pursed).
+These models included in the ensemble encompass a wide range of stock trajectories (Figure 17).
+Across the 47 models in the ensemble, initial spawning biomass (SSB0) ranged from 199,516 to 249, 939 t, current depletion ranged from 19% to 30% (SSB2021/SSB0) (Table 7).
+In general, higher stock biomass are associated with lower weighting of length composition data, and higher recruitment variability, and a lower steepness value.